The History of Girard-PerregauxBack to News & Exhibitions

 Girard-Perregaux renewed their historic role in the manufacturing of quartz watches, presenting a new family of movements with quartz technology.
 They introduced a line of women’s watches with Cat’s Eye concept, equipped with petite complication mechanical movements.

 From 2004 to 2007, they partnered with Team BMW Oracle Racing for the 32nd America’s cup, resulting in more limited-edition watch collections.
-They also opened their first boutiques in Gstaad in 2004, and in 2007 their first boutiques in Beijing and Shanghai.
+They also opened their first boutiques in Gstaad in 2004 and their first boutiques in Beijing and Shanghai in 2007.